did-app/did-ruby/README.md

 #### Docker

-If you do not have node installed, you can run a ruby sandbox in Docker with the following command.
+If you do not have Ruby installed, you can run a Ruby sandbox in Docker with the following command.

 ```bash
 docker-compose run app bash